SurendraK11/LastFmDemo/README.md

 ### Service layer
 DataServiceProviding has a service apis e.g. allows to search for album

+### Request builder
+RequestQueryBuilderProtocol is responsible to create url, used to interact with network apis using network service.
+RequestQueryBuilderProtocol is important class, which encapsulate implementation of creating url for defined endpoints

 ### Network layer
 HttpClientProtocol which process network request, using URLSession